devdigitalrepublic/follow-me.js/README.md

 </div>
 ```

-#### CSS:
+#### CSS
-Your setup may be quite different, but the idea is that there is content on one side of the page and something following you up/down on the other side of the page.
 Make sure your container has overflow:auto or that you have some sort of clearfix so it will properly span the height of its floating children.
 ```css
 #container {
   overflow: auto;